bradbell/omhelp/readme.md

 ## Support
-This package is no under development or supported.
+This package is no longer under development or supported.
 You could clone it and start your own development stream.

 ## Documentation